metaschema/oxyzen/README.md

 Basic library test form. https://rawgit.com/metaschema/oxyzen/master/index.html

+A WEBSITE USING OXYZEN : https://eoitecne.it - pure static / firebase only (try and use the search at the top)

 In json's dbs the structure is pretty much free, however,  except for special occasions, I' ve seen the "document collection concept" being a favourite, scalable and reusable, sharable also, talking with people, and finally it's most similar to that of tables and records, from sql.

 Many, many, many projects could be covered by a bunch of collections, given firebase's integrated login.